steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term

-    Is the center of rotation now the controls target point?
+    The input controller uses the camera lookAt (controller target) as the center of rotation.
+        Optimize for not Fit View and general case.

     Close in Orthogonal views of House (Lambda: Documents\Temp\MalformedHouse) yiueld malformed meshes.

     CameraControls
         Separate the Perspective controls into a separate dat.gui controller that can be entirely hidden or shown.
             Field of View

-    Camera Pan is not preserved.
-        Viewer.initializeInputControls
-            this._controls.target.copy(boundingBox.getCenter());

     Should clipping planes be set based on the Model?